Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Method

 The discussion above does not mean that $f$ does not evolve during training.
 As can be seen in Fig.~\ref{fig:iterations}, as the iterations progress, the output of $f$ becomes more expressive, and the network models additional frequencies in the signal.

 Based on these observations, we propose the method depicted in Alg.~\ref{alg:method} for estimating the a-priori SNR of the clean signal.
 The input to the method is the signal $y$.
-Its output is a mask of the dimensions of the signal's STFT, with values in the range [0,1].
+Its output is a mask of the dimensions of the STFT, with values in [0,1].

 After computing a random $z$ vector in line 2, the method undergoes an iterative process for $t$ iterations.
 Unlike the situation in computer vision, in speech, and other audio signals that we tried, the network $f$ cannot easily fit $y$.
 Early stopping is, therefore, not a major concern, and we can choose any number of iterations $t$ that is large enough.